Trusting Fair Data: Leveraging Quality in Fairness-Driven Data Removal Techniques: Discussion

 \subsection{Data Quality}

 We extend the work of Duong et al.~\cite{duong2023framework} by introducing new constraints and objectives that the resulting dataset must fulfill.
 To our knowledge, we are the first to specifically aim for data quality while pre-processing datasets for fairness.
 Some techniques in the literature~\cite{fairlearn,aif360} violate several data integrity constraints and transform the dataset in a way that makes it unusable.
-For example, \emph{CorrelationRemover} in \texttt{Fairlearn}~\cite{fairlearn} projects discrete features into continuous features.
+For example, \texttt{CorrelationRemover} in \texttt{Fairlearn}~\cite{fairlearn} projects discrete features into continuous features.
 Categorical features such as the label are also affected by it, making it impossible to train classifiers for comparative purposes.
-The pre-processed datasets from our work are more interpretable and can be used for any further analysis.
+The pre-processed datasets from our work do not come with these issues, making them more useful in practice.